CounterpartyXCP/Documentation/docs/advanced/command-line-interface/usage.md

 Optional arguments
 ----------------------------------------
-This list contains some optional arguments for counterparty-client.
+This list contains some optional arguments for `counterparty-wallet`.
 A complete list for client and server is available in online help.

 * -h, --help = show help message and exit
 * -V, --version = show version